 Why are teens developing rosacea when it has always been an adult onset condition?

-I recently went to my hairdresser, who is my favorite hairdresser in the entire world.
-She is only 23 and already developing rosacea.
+I recently went to my hairdresser, who is only 23 and already developing rosacea.
 She started to notice it a few years ago, and now it’s become worse and includes bumps/pustules on her cheeks.
-Over the years we’ve shared advice about our common skin condition, but … Continue reading Rosacea and Toxic Load
+Over the years we’ve shared advice about our common skin condition, but when I saw her last month (with my newly…

 By reading this Blog on http://www.rosaceahelp.org you understand that Tara O’Desky and TAO Health LLC is the writer/owner of this guide.
 The purpose is to educate people with chronic skin disease about the connection to gut health and diet.

 This Blog is for informational and educational purposes only.
 The information and education provided is not intended or implied to supplement or replace professional medical treatment, advice, and/or diagnosis.

 Although we do our best to make sure all of the information contained herein is up to date and/or accurate, we do not make any representation that all the information contained herein is accurate or free of errors at all times.
 We do not assume any responsibility for accuracy of the Blog information, or its safety or efficacy as it applies to you.
 You must review any and all changes to your diet, lifestyle, exercise regimen, or supplement routine with your personal physician or a medical professional before trying it yourself.